Visa Application Process for Germany

 Visa obligations

-Whether third-country nationals require a visa to enter the Schengen area depends on their nationality.
+Whether third-country nationals require a visa to enter the Schengen area requires a review of German visa requirements, which can vary the application process depending on a person’s nationality.

-Citizens of 60 countries can travel visa-free to Germany and all other Schengen countries for short stays of up to 90 days.
+Citizens of 60 countries can travel visa-free to Germany and all other Schengen countries for German short stay visa-free trips of up to 90 days.
 Germany grants visa-free entry to citizens of 14 countries, including the United States, Canada, and Australia, even for a planned stay of more than 90 days.
 However, all other third-country nationals require a visa to travel to the Schengen area.
+Third-country nationals traveling for work purposes should consider if they are obliged to pursue a German business visa.

 Visa application — for which Schengen country?